jazibzafar29/react-search-pics/README.md

 # react-search-pics
-React App to search and display pics from unsplash API
+React App to search and display pics from unsplash API.
+Make sure you have installed the 'axios' library.